Pont-y-Pant railway station: History

 The station was opened on 22 July 1879 when the London and North Western Railway opened an extension of the Conwy Valley line from Betws-y-Coed to Blaenau Ffestiniog.

 The station was the loading point for slate from the Rhiw-goch quarry on the opposite side of the valley.
 The slate was brought across the river by carts which crossed a substantially built bridge.
 The bridge is not shown on the 1888 OS Six-inch map but it is on the 1901 edition.
 Both maps show sidings to the north of the station on the eastern side of the line.

-The station was host to a LMS caravan from 1934 to 1936 followed by two caravans from 1937 to 1939.
+The station was host to a LMS caravan from 1934 to 1936, followed by two caravans from 1937 to 1939.
 A camping coach was also positioned here by the London Midland Region in 1954.

 Location

 The station, which is operated as an unstaffed halt and as a request stop, is across the River Lledr from the A470 main road and the bridge is a quarter of a mile to the north of the station.

-There is no local village but the station serves a number of nearby isolated properties, and is also useful to walkers, owing to its proximity to a surviving section of the Sarn Helen Roman road, and to the nearby village of Dolwyddelan.
+There is no local village but the station serves a number of nearby isolated properties, and is also useful to walkers, owing to its proximity to a surviving section of the Sarn Helen Roman road.